Lord-Turmoil/minet-core/README.md

 Behind the settings, **minet-core** uses dependency injection to manage all the pluggable components.
 You can get the IoC container via `WebHost::GetServiceContainer()`.
 It uses lazy initialization for singletons.
 Also, configurations are also injected into the container, you can get them by resolving `ServerConfig` and `LoggerConfig`.

 If you want to add custom components, or replace the built-in ones, you can then register whatever you want after `UseAppSettings()`.
 The existing components will be replaced if you register the same interface again.

 ---

+# Considerations

+> [!NOTE]
+>
+> This section contains some personal design preferences.

+## Heap vs Stack

+You may notice that, in **minet-core**, some classes have private constructors, so that one can only create them in heap using the provided factory function.
+Why?
+Because I personally prefer using `->` in chained calls, and I don't want to mix `.` and `->` up.
+It eliminates the use of raw pointers, but also robs the freedom of choosing stack or heap.

+---